Festive herbs for winter health

-In my clinic I use it for exactly that, particularly when combined with high blood pressure and an irregular heart rhythm.
+In my clinic I use it for exactly that, particularly when combined with high blood pressure.
 It is a powerful heart tonic, reducing heart rate and opening up the circulation by relaxing blood vessels.

 Since the Middle Ages almost every part of the pine tree - needles, bark and sap - has been used for medicine at some stage.